 The Plan covers a wide range of preventive and wellness services designed to keep participants and dependents healthy.
 The types of expenses covered are listed in the tables below.
 The Plan covers these services and supplies for eligible individuals at 100% of the allowable charge with no deductible or co-pay when the services are rendered by a PPO or Non-PPO provider.
-Please note, if services are performed or provided by a Non-PPO provider, you may be subject to balance billing for amounts over the allowable charge.
 This list is subject to reasonable medical management techniques and may be revised in accordance with applicable law and regulatory guidance.

-Covered Adult Preventive Services Effective June 1, 2022
+Covered Adult Preventative Services

+Effective January 1, 2021

-Professional Services & Supplies Frequency Plan Coverage Ultrasound screening for abdominal aortic aneurysm (men ages 65 to 75 who smoke(d)) One per lifetime 100% Counseling for unhealthy alcohol uses One per lifetime 100% Low-dose aspirin for the prevention of cardiovascular disease (CVD) and colorectal cancer (CRC) in adults ages 50 to 59 years who have a 10% or greater risk of CVD in the next 10 years, as prescribed by a physician (generic aspirin only) N/A 100% Screening for high blood pressure (adults age 18+) One per calendar year 100% Screening for cholesterol abnormalities (men age 35+ or age 20+ if increased risk; women age 45+ or age 20+ if increased risk) One per calendar year 100% Screening for colorectal cancer in accordance with the American Cancer Society's guidelines (currently recommend persons at average risk consult with their primary care provider to discuss colorectal screening with stool-based testing beginning at age 45, and from age 75 through 85, the primary care provider should advise on whether continued screening is beneficial (adults ages 45 to 85 years old) Please Note: The Plan will only cover generic bowel preps and bowel prep brands with no generic equivalent, subject to reasonable medical management techniques.
-Tests and procedures within the age and frequency guidelines established by the American Cancer Society 100% Screening for depression (adults) One per lifetime 100% Screening for diabetes, including an annual screening for pre-diabetes and T2DM with informal risk assessment in accordance with the American Diabetes Association's guidelines (adults ages 35 to 70 years old who are overweight or obese) N/A 100% Counseling for diet & physical activity (adults at risk for CVD) One per lifetime 100%
+Professional Services & Supplies Frequency Plan Coverage Ultrasound screening for abdominal aortic aneurysm (men ages 65 to 75 who smoke(d)) One per lifetime 100% Counseling for unhealthy alcohol uses One per lifetime 100% Low-dose aspirin for the prevention of cardiovascular disease (CVD) and colorectal cancer (CRC) in adults ages 50 to 59 years who have a 10% or greater risk of CVD in the next 10 years, as prescribed by a physician (generic aspirin only) N/A 100% Screening for high blood pressure (adults age 18+) One per calendar year 100% Screening for cholesterol abnormalities (men age 35+ or age 20+ if increased risk; women age 45+ or age 20+ if increased risk) One per calendar year 100% reening for colorectal cancer in accordance with the nerican Cancer Society's guidelines (currently commend persons at average risk consult with their mary care provider to discuss colorectal screening th stool-based testing beginning at age 45, and from e 75 through 85, the primary care provider should vise on whether continued screening is beneficial dults ages 45 to 85 years old) Tests and procedures within the age and frequency guidelines established by the American Cancer Society Pase Note: The Plan will only cover generic bowel preps d bowel prep brands with no generic equivalent, 100% subject to reasonable medical management techniques.
+Screening for depression (adults) One per lifetime 100% Screening for diabetes, including an annual screening for pre-diabetes and T2DM with informal risk assessment in accordance with the American Diabetes Association's guidelines (adults ages 40 to 70 years old who are overweight or obese) N/A 100% Counseling for diet & physical activity (adults who are overweight or obese and at risk for CVD) One per lifetime 100%